oscimp/WRTD-FMC-ADC/si570/README.md

 Here is the component in question: https://ohwr.org/project/wr-cores/blob/proposed_master/modules/wr_si57x_interface/wr_si57x_interface.vhd

 Also since the Si570 is on the ADC and due to the wiring, we don't have direct access to the ADC clock signal from the FPGA.
-We will need to get a reconstructed clock signal that can be found as an output of the data deserializer, which will necessarely have a phase difference from the original signal.
+We will need to get a reconstructed clock signal that can be found as an output of the data deserializer, which will necessarily have a phase difference from the original signal.
 In short, the data sent by the ADC uses a clock signal that is 4 times the Si570 frequency, and the deserializer receives that clock to process data, which it scales to its needs.

 ### Phase lock loop in userspace